mateCreations/Amphora/README.md

-# Mate Extension Pack 🧉
+# Amphora Extension Pack 🏺

-This extension pack contains a set of extensions that are useful, and very OP.
+This pack contains a set of extensions that are very OP.